2017 marks CAMA's 33nd Anniversary of our famous Kent Fall Festival

 (Tentative schedule, so watch for details as the date approaches) Don't miss our Friday evening spaghetti w/meatballs and sausage.
 There's a limited number of tickets available, so buy them in advance at the food pavilion.
 The dinner is from 5:30 to 7:00 PM and will be held at the picnic pavilion unless inclement weather forces it inside the Industrial Hall.
 Tickets are $10 per person.
 Menu will be announced as the date approaches.
 All proceeds benefit the Connecticut Antique Machinery Association.

 Parking is free in our lower parking field.
 When you arrive, just follow the signs to the lower field parking and a free shuttle bus will bring you to the main gate.
 There is very limited handicap parking next to the main gate.
 Additional handicap parking is available in the lower field and is so marked.
 The bus will make a separate stop at the handicap area.
 If you or a passenger in your car are unable to board a bus, then tell an attendant and some accommodations will be made to allow drop-off at the main gate.
 There will be seating in the Exhibitor/Vendor tent, and benches throughout the site to rest your weary bones.

 Any questions about the show?
 Use the following form to contact CAMA.

-Special Note to Exhibitors and Vendors (click here for the 2015 Exhibitor/Vendor Page)
+Special Note to Exhibitors and Vendors (click here soon for the 2016 Exhibitor/Vendor Page)